Going underground with Pinpoint Adventure

 The mine tour includes approximately four hours underground, with a lot of walking, plus some stooping, hunkering or crawling through some sections.
 Therefore, a reasonable level of fitness and mobility is required.

-Underground lead mine adventure takes place on Saturday 31 March and Sundays 22 July, 21 October and 16 December.
+Underground lead mine adventures take place on Saturday 20 April and Sundays 21 July, 20 October and 1 December.
 For full details and to book online, please visit our what’s on page.

 *vegetarian option available, please request ahead of the event.